Skip to main content

 The note field

-If you want to add additional text to the custom fields as an explanation or guidance for completing the fields, the note custom field is a new type you can use for this purpose.
+If you want to add extra text to the custom fields as an explanation or guidance when filling in the fields, the note custom field is a new type you can use for this purpose.

-When setting up this field you enter a header and content, among other things.
+When setting up this field, you fill in a header and content, among other things.
 You can also use different css classes such as alert-info, alert-warning, etc.

 joomla6 notitie instellingen